ZXShwan/WordCatch/README.md

 # WordCatch
 WordCatch is a webapp which helps non-native English speaker learn English.
 It gives users a few word candidates to fill in an incomplete phrase.
-For example, when a user typing "different _ them", our webapp will prompt out the following candidates: "different from them", "different than them", "different to them", "different about them" etc, each with five example sentences.
+For example, when a user typing "different _ them", our webapp will prompt out the following candidates: "different from them", "different than them", "different to them", "different about them" etc, and their number of occurance in the [UMBC WebBase Corpus](https://ebiquity.umbc.edu/resource/html/id/351/UMBC-webbase-corpus) respectively.
+Each word candidate is accompanied with two example sentences.
 It also supports filtering by part of speech.
 When a user typing "v. an issue", it will prompt out candidates like "submit an issue", "have an issue", etc.

 ### Technology
 WordCatch is built by/on: